Meiqingx/quantifying-ddc/README.md

 # quantifying-ddc
-The repository for the manuscript "Quantifying Data-Driven Campaigning Across Sponsors and Platforms"
+The repository for the manuscript "Quantifying Data-Driven Campaigning Across Sponsors and Platforms".
+(Input and output data are internal at this time.)